 - Expansion opportunities: A subscription business offers the chance to earn additional revenue from existing customers.
 The cost of acquisition is usually a big marketing and sales expense.

 Upselling is an essential part of the subscription model.
-Once a customer has subscribed, you then need to prove to them that paying a little extra is worth the extra benefits.
+Once customers have subscribed, you then need to prove to them that paying a little extra is worth the extra benefits.
 In addition, you can expand through cross-selling.
 This means adding related products or services that can be added to the subscription for an additional cost.

 Enter the membership business model: a model that puts greater importance on communities and targeted, personalized products as a way of improving retention rates.

-A membership-based business can be considered to be a form of subscription business, rather than the choice being membership vs subscription.
-A membership business has all the advantages of the subscription model, but places a greater focus on customer retention using strategies such as membership privileges, premium positioning, product development, and building online communities.
+A membership-based business can be considered to be a form of subscription business, rather than as one extreme of the membership vs subscription binary.
+Membership business models have all the advantages of subscription business models, but place a greater focus on customer retention using strategies such as giving access to membership privileges, premium positioning, product development, and building an online community.

 Let’s look at what these mean in a bit more detail in the context of the subscription vs membership model debate.